Are Newly Treated Thyroid-Cancer Patients Hazardous to Our Health?

 In 1997, the Nuclear Regulatory Commission (NRC) relaxed its guidelines governing the therapeutic use of I-131 to allow more patients to return home following therapy instead of quarantining them in the hospital.
 The change was made after studies concluded that most patients treated with I-131 posed little risk to their families and others when patient doses and physical characteristics result in low exposure levels, and when simple and reasonable measures are followed after patients leave the clinic.

 I-131 has a half-life of about eight days and is flushed from the body in the urine and the gastrointestinal tract.
-Thus, through both radio-active decay and excretion, the I-131 that is not taken up by the thyroid cells is quickly cleared from the body.
+Thus, through both radioactive decay and excretion, the I-131 that is not taken up by the thyroid cells is quickly cleared from the body.

 Patients treated for thyroid cancer at The Ohio State University Comprehensive Cancer Center – Arthur G. James Cancer Hospital and Richard J. Solove Research Institute are released in strict accordance with Ohio Department of Health regulations and in accordance with NRC guidelines.
 All patients receive detailed verbal and written instructions prior to treatment describing how to maximize the clearance of the I-131 and how to minimize exposure to those in their homes.
-This education process begins in the treating clinician's office and continues with our thyroid cancer nurses after the visit, with our nuclear medicine physicians and with thei radiation safety officers.
+This education process begins in the treating clinician’s office and continues with our thyroid cancer nurses after the visit, with our nuclear medicine physicians and with their radiation safety officers.
 Importantly, if the exposure exceeds 500 millirems, or if patients are unable to follow the recommendations for safe discharge home, they are admitted to the hospital until safe exposure levels are achieved.

 These practices are the current standard of care and are endorsed by the American Thyroid Association, The Endocrine Society, the Society of Nuclear Medicine, and the American Association of Clinical Endocrinologists.
 Per an October 20, 2010, joint statement from these organizations, “The American Thyroid Association has recently completed an examination of the current scientific evidence for any potential risks to the public from I-131 therapy of thyroid cancer.
 It is anticipated that the report will provide updated recommendations for best practices focusing on patient and public safety following I-131 treatment.”